 How much a truck accident settlement is worth depends on the severity and extent of the accident victim’s losses.
-Your medical costs and property damages may make up a significant portion of your compensation.
+Your medical costs and property damages may comprise a significant portion of your compensation.
 Personal injury settlements may also include financial awards for lost income, lost earning capacity, pain and suffering, and reductions to your quality of life.

 Recoverable Damages in an Ohio Truck Accident Case

 It may help to think of truck accident damages as the financial compensation needed to get the victim as close as possible to where they were physically and financially before the accident occurred.
 You could qualify for economic damages, which are actual quantifiable costs, and non-economic damages, which include losses related to your pain and suffering.

 Depending on the nature of the accident, the recoverable damages in a personal injury case may include:

 - Current medical treatment expenses

 - The costs of future care, rehabilitation, or therapy

 - Lost income or wages, including lowered earning potential